All Episodes

 You do know what the AJC said in their year-end edition in 1996, right?

-I I I remember you remember these things better than I do.
+I remember you remember these things better than I do.

 Well, I actually have the article saved.

-It said 1996 was a great year.
+It said, 1996 was a great year.

-The Olympics came and Sean Hannity left.
+The Olympics came and Sean Hannity left, which is funny.

 But that meeting, I remember what I said to you.

-I said, You've lost confidence in me.
+I said, you've lost confidence in me.

 That's what I said to you.